JoacimWall/CoreCom/README.md

 ## DatabaseMode
 The server support in Memory database, Sqlite and SQL server.
-To browse the database if you chose sqlite use sqlite viewer https://sqlitebrowser.org/dl/ The db file shoud be in your AppService folder
+To browse the database if you chose sqlite use sqlite viewer https://sqlitebrowser.org/dl/ The db file should be in your AppService folder

 ### UseImMemory
 The server use a Entity Framework Core in memory database.
 All current clients and messages is stored in the memory and when a client has received its message the message is removed from the memory.
 If you restart the server alla outgoing queues is removed.